apache/maven-build-cache-extension/src/site/markdown/getting-started.md

 To leverage remote cache feature there should a shared storage provide.
 Any technology supported by [Maven Wagon](https://maven.apache.org/wagon/) will suffice.
 In simplest form it could be a http web server which supports get/put operations ([Nginx OSS](http://nginx.org/en/) with fs module or any other equivalent).
-See [Remote cache setup](remote-cache.md) for detailed description of cache setup
+See [Remote cache setup](remote-cache.md) for detailed description of cache setup.